Transcription factor Jun: Regulation

 Both Jun and its dimerization partners in AP-1 formation are subject to regulation by diverse extracellular stimuli, which include peptide growth factors, pro-inflammatory cytokines, oxidative and other forms of cellular stress, and UV irradiation.
 For example, UV irradiation is a potent inducer for elevated c-jun expression.

+As with other immediate early genes, induction of c-jun transcription can occur using existing proteins in the cell, and it can be induced even when protein synthesis is blocked experimentally.

 c-jun transcription is autoregulated by its own product, Jun.
 The binding of Jun (AP-1) to a high-affinity AP-1 binding site in the jun promoter region induces jun transcription.
 This positive autoregulation by stimulating its own transcription may be a mechanism for prolonging the signals from extracellular stimuli.
 This mechanism can have biological significance for the activity of c-jun in cancer.

 Also, the c-jun activities can be regulated by the ERK pathway.
 Constitutively active ERK is found to increase c-jun transcription and stability through CREB and GSK3.
 This results in activated c-jun and its downstream targets such as RACK1 and cyclin D1.
 RACK1 can enhance JNK activity, and activated JNK signaling subsequently exerts regulation on c-jun activity.

 It is activated through double phosphorylation by the JNK pathway but has also a phosphorylation-independent function. c-jun knockout is lethal, but transgenic animals with a mutated c-jun that cannot be phosphorylated (termed c-junAA) can survive.

 Phosphorylation of Jun at serines 63 and 73 and threonine 91 and 93 increases transcription of the c-jun target genes.
 Therefore, regulation of c-jun activity can be achieved through N-terminal phosphorylation by the Jun N-terminal kinases (JNKs).
-It is shown that Jun’s activity (AP-1 activity) in stress-induced apoptosis and cellular proliferation is regulated by its N-terminal phosphorylation.
+It is shown that Jun's activity (AP-1 activity) in stress-induced apoptosis and cellular proliferation is regulated by its N-terminal phosphorylation.
 Another study showed that oncogenic transformation by ras and fos also requires Jun N-terminal phosphorylation at Serine 63 and 73.